Spain helped with the American Revolution - American Minute with Bill Federer

 Faced with the complete destruction of his ragtag army of 300 men, including armed slaves and volunteers from the town, Captain Elias Dumford surrendered Fort Charlotte."

-In 1781, Gálvez commanded 7,000 men in a two-month land-sea attack on Fort George, Pensacola, the British capital of West Florida, capturing it on May 10, 1781.
+In 1781, with the help of Spanish Captain General Juan Manuel Cajigal and Spanish-Venezuelan Captain Francisco de Miranda, Gálvez led 7,000 Spanish soldiers in two-month land-sea attack against Fort George at the British capital of Pensacola in West Florida, capturing it May 10, 1781.

 On May 8, 1782, Gálvez's Spanish forces captured the British naval base at New Providence, Nassau, Bahamas.